tarrie/journal/README.md

 - Already had a listevent endpoint working, so added a test to make sure it worked.
 - Created GSI that just reverses pk and sk, the projected fields are pk, sk, data

+Edit is actually complicates
+1. Edit the main event through graphql
+2. Then use GSI-2 to on prefx HOST, SAVED, RSVP.
+To find all users/groups that are hosting, saved, or rsvp to event, then increment `timeLastChanged` for all of these.
+This edit will allow all the users/groups to know that the event has changed.
+All they have to do is subscribe to their own ID.
+The ground truth is now stored only in the event.
+We can actually make timeLastChanged = data

+To notify everyone that the event has changed.

+Or when a user logs in they can check whats under their account, and then references the ground truth to update the information.
+Lazy.
+Then set subscption on events.